MIT Chemistry Department

-The Department of Chemistry at MIT is one of the top university faculties in the world.
-Research conducted covers the entire field of chemistry, ranging from organic chemistry and biological chemistry to physical chemistry, inorganic chemistry, environmental chemistry, materials science and nanoscience.
+The Department of Chemistry at MIT was established in 1865.
+Research conducted covers the entire field of chemistry, ranging from organic chemistry and biological chemistry to physical chemistry, inorganic chemistry, environmental chemistry, materials science, and nanoscience.

 History

 The Department of Chemistry at MIT has been established since the Institute opened its doors in 1865.
 It started with two professors, Charles W. Eliot and Francis H. Storer, and a class of 15 students.

 In 1866, the department moved to its then new quarters in the basement of the Rogers Building in Boston.

 In 1907, MIT awarded its first Ph.D. to three students in the field of physical chemistry.

 Nobel laureates

 The department has several Nobel Laureates among its faculty and alumni, including the following: